 This is especially true when you fly across the border and then come back into the country in someone else’s car.
 To a border official, this looks very much like you flew to the country to purchase the vehicle.
 We have received unfortunate stories from travelers who flew from Canada to the U.S. to visit relatives, and then had real problems when they tried to cross the border in a borrowed car.

-This does not mean someone will always be questioned about whether they borrowed a vehicle.
-For example, a family member who resides at the same address as is on the vehicle registration may be sent on their way without any questions.
-However, to avoid an extended stay at the border and a secondary inspection, you should be prepared when you loan your vehicle to someone else.
+This does not mean you will always be stopped and questioned.
+For example, a family member who also resides at the address that is on the vehicle registration is likely to be sent on their way without any problem.

 Steps to Loan Your Vehicle to Another Person